luckysuie/Pipelines/Pipeline-6/README.md

 2. Navigate to repos
 3. Click on Import and import this repo https://github.com/Azure-Samples/msdocs-nodejs-mongodb-azure-sample-app
 4. Navigate to portal and create azure app service
-	a. select webapp+database
+- select webapp+database
-	b.
-Enter the name
+- Enter the name
-	c. select database mongodb
+- select database mongodb
-	d.
-Runtime Stack: Node - 20-lts
+- Runtime Stack: Node - 20-lts
-	e.
-SKU and size: Basic
+- SKU and size: Basic
-5. Navigate to pipelines and start writing the pipeline for
+- Navigate to pipelines and start writing the pipeline for

 ## CI Continous Integration
 - Node js 20 installation